 You Can’t Judge a Wine by its Label

-There you are at your local wine store, looking at the walls of wine and wanting to try something new and of course delicious!
-You come across the well known names of the top wineries, or at least that’s what it says on the tag attached to them, “91 Points by ___ !
-But more often than not, those points can relate to dollar signs and a whole lot of them.
+There you are at your local wine store, looking at the walls of wine and wanting to try something new—and, of course, delicious!
+You come across the well-known names of the top wineries, or at least that’s what it says on the tag attached to them: “91 Points by ___!”
+But more often than not, those points can relate to dollar signs—and a whole lot of them.

-Case in point, Sweet Cheeks Winery – (http://www.sweetcheekswinery.com/) located in Eugene Oregon, in the South Willamette Valley.
-Ok, it’s a funny name and gives all kinds of thoughts on how they came up with it, but the bottom line is, would you pull a bottle of their wine off a shelf and take it home?
-If you looked at it you might, because the label is quite intriguing, looks like a horseshoe with a vineyard and a crow inside it and grape clusters around it.
-But with a name “Sweet Cheeks”, how serious could they be, right?
-Well, if you ever have the opportunity to experience a glass of their Vintage Riesling, Pinot Gris or Shiraz, do it because it will be a heavenly experience, one that bring you back for more.
+Case in point: Sweet Cheeks Winery – (https://www.sweetcheekswinery.com/) located in Eugene, Oregon, in the South Willamette Valley.
+Okay, it’s a funny name and brings all kinds of thoughts to mind about how they came up with it, but the bottom line is—would you pull a bottle of their wine off the shelf and take it home?
+If you looked at it, you might, because the label is quite intriguing.
+It looks like a horseshoe with a vineyard, a crow inside it, and grape clusters surrounding it.
+But with a name like “Sweet Cheeks,” how serious could they be, right?

-You will find the ladies from Hip Chicks Winery at their winery in Portland as well as their tasting room in Newberg Oregon on 1st Street, as well as the many wine functions in Portland and surrounding areas.
-You can’t miss their wines, with their “Wine Bunny Series Wines”, Wine Bunny Rouge” and Wine Bunny Blush”, and also their “Pulp Novel Series Wines”, “Bad Girl Blanc”, “Riot Girl Rose” and of course, “Drop Dead Red”.
-Given the chance, you will find that these wines are just what they wanted to produce; great drink now wines, for parties, or a relaxing sunny afternoon.
+You’ll find the ladies from Hip Chicks Winery at their Portland location, as well as their tasting room in Newberg, Oregon, on 1st Street.
+You’ll also see them at many wine functions in Portland and surrounding areas.
+You can’t miss their wines, like their “Wine Bunny Series” wines—“Wine Bunny Rouge” and “Wine Bunny Blush”—and their “Pulp Novel Series” wines, including “Bad Girl Blanc,” “Riot Girl Rose,” and of course, “Drop Dead Red.”
+Given the chance, you’ll find that these wines are just what they wanted to produce: great “drink now” wines for parties or a relaxing afternoon.

-This brings us to the Queen of the Ball, “open the envelope please, and the winner is….The Naked Winery & Orgasmic Wine Company” – (http://www.nakedwinery.com/).
-If there ever was an award given to the most outrageous winery as a “Shock Winery” it would be presented by Howard Stern the infamous “Shock Jock” of radio to The Naked Winery”.
+Finally, we come to the Queen of the Ball—open the envelope, please, and the winner is… The Naked Winery & Orgasmic Wine Company.
+If there ever were an award for the most outrageous winery as a “Shock Winery,” it would be presented by Howard Stern, the infamous “Shock Jock” of radio, to The Naked Winery.

-Naked Winery located in Downtown Hood River, Oregon, advertises openly that they are a place where you can “Get Naked Daily” in their wine tasting room.
-As a matter of a fact they invite you to get naked wherever they are.
-Their wines each with a unique name and label are an encouragement for you to set the mood of wherever you decide to open a bottle.
-Start your special evening with your spouse or “significant other” by opening a bottle of “Foreplay”, and see if he or she gets the message.
-Next Thanksgiving why not serve a bottle of Penetration Cabernet, and have your Mother-in Law read the label for everyone?
+Located in Downtown Hood River, Oregon, Naked Winery openly advertises that they are a place where you can “Get Naked Daily” in their wine-tasting room.
+In fact, they invite you to get naked wherever they are.
+Their wines—each with a unique name and label—encourage you to set the mood of wherever you decide to open a bottle.
+Start your special evening with your spouse or “significant other” by opening a bottle of “Foreplay,” and see if they get the message.
+Next Thanksgiving, why not serve a bottle of “Penetration Cabernet,” and have your mother-in-law read the label aloud for everyone?

 Share: